-Applicants seeking support for book-length research projects intended for general audiences should consider the NEH Public Scholars program.
-Junior scholars whose projects utilize materials held at the Library of Congress are eligible to apply to the Library of Congress's John W. Kluge Fellowships program.
+Applicants seeking support for book-length research projects intended for general audiences should consider the Public Scholars program.

-Applicants affiliated with an eligible Hispanic-Serving Institution, Historically Black College or University, or Tribal College or University are eligible to apply to the NEH Awards for Faculty at HSIs, HBCUs, and TCUs programs.
+Applicants affiliated with an eligible Hispanic-Serving Institution, Historically Black College or University, or Tribal College or University are eligible to apply to the Awards for Faculty at HSIs, HBCUs, and TCUs programs.